 When the evaluator encounters an undefined predicate, it triggers the LLM hook to generate both facts and rules.
 The system infers primitive properties (like gender from names) and derives rules compositionally.

-During sleep, DreamLog reorganizes knowledge through compression operators:
+During sleep, DreamLog reorganizes through compression operators:

 from dreamlog.kb_dreamer import KnowledgeBaseDreamer